caylent-solutions/terraform-terratest-framework/README.md

 # Terraform Terratest Framework

-A framework for testing Terraform modules using Terratest with a focus on idempotency testing and parallel execution of examples.
+A framework for testing Terraform modules using Terratest with a focus on functional testing and parallel execution of examples.

 ## Overview